National Campaign Chair

 In July 2015, Jill was honored to be named National Campaign Chair at Susan B. Anthony List, the largest pro-life political group in the country.
 SBA List works to pass pro-life legislation and elect pro-life leaders to office, with a focus on women.

 Jill is a member of Parkview Christian Church in Orland Park, Illinois.
-She is wife to Rich; mother of Michael, Timothy, and Daena; and grandmother to twelve grandsons, with another grandchild on the way.
+She is wife to Rich; mother of Michael, Timothy, and Daena; and grandmother to thirteen grandsons and one granddaughter.
 She has addressed many groups at the local, national, and international levels sharing her testimony and giving an insider’s view to the atrocity of abortion.